Mehmet Yağmur

-Mehmet Yağmur (born July 1, 1987) is a Turkish professional basketball player for Türk Telekom of the Turkish Basketbol Süper Ligi (BSL).
+Mehmet Yağmur (born 1 July 1987) is a Turkish professional basketball player who last played for Manisa Basket of the Basketbol Süper Ligi (BSL).
 He plays at the point guard position.

 Professional career

 Yagmur averaged 6.7 points, 4.4 assists and 1.6 steals per game for Sigortam.net İTÜ Basket during the 2019-20 season.
-He signed with Besiktas on September 25, 2020.
+He signed with Besiktas on 25 September 2020.

-On September 19, 2022, he has signed with Türk Telekom of the Turkish Basketbol Süper Ligi (BSL).
+On 19 September 2022 he signed with Türk Telekom of the Turkish Basketbol Süper Ligi (BSL).

+On August 24, 2024, he signed with Manisa Basket of the Basketbol Süper Ligi (BSL).